microsoft/PowerPlatformConnectors/independent-publisher-connectors/NameAPI/readme.md

 ## Prerequisites

-No prerequisites exists apart form signing up to obtain an API key.
+No prerequisites exists apart from signing up to obtain an API key.
 The service provides additional subscription based model, in case you need access to better features.

 ## Obtaining Credentials